 - 4.1 To provide pupils with the knowledge, understanding, attitudes, values and skills they need in order to reach their potential as individuals and within the community. - 4.2 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
-They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up. - They learn to understand and respect our common humanity; diversity and differences so that they can go on 4.3 to form the effective, fulfilling relationships that are an essential part of life and learning. - 4.4 In our school we choose to deliver the RSE/PSHE (including Relationships Education, Relationships and Sex Education (RSE) and Health Education) using Jigsaw resources and the use of external agencies including MESMAC.
+They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up. - 4.3 They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning. - 4.4 In our school we choose to deliver the RSE/PSHE (including Relationships Education, Relationships and Sex Education (RSE) and Health Education) using Jigsaw resources and the use of external agencies including MESMAC.
+We also cover some content using 'Votes for Schools' in regular Focus Group lessons, these planned activities give students the opportunity to talk about topics and cast a vote on their views.